matfgaj/Project-RestaurantTableReservation/README.md

 Go here https://matfgaj.github.io/Project-RestaurantTableReservation/

 To go into reservation app, you need to CLICK TOP RIGHT CORNER BUTTON.
-To log in data below.
+To log in USE data BELOW.

 USE MAIL : example@mail.pl  PASSWORD : Password1